 Curator of Ceramics

-In 2012 she received the thirty-third Koyama Fujio Memorial Prize for her research on historical and contemporary Japanese ceramics, and the Secretary’s Distinguished Research Lecture Award, Smithsonian Institution.
+In 2012, Cort received the thirty-third Koyama Fujio Memorial Prize for her research on historical and contemporary Japanese ceramics, and the Smithsonian Distinguished Scholar Award.